chrissupinger/t_scr/README.md

   * ChromeDriver and/or geckodriver

 ## Known Issues:
-* Sep, 17 18 - Selenium: loss of element; observed between data captures in the range of 600 to 900
+* 09.17.18 - Selenium: loss of element; observed between data captures in the range of 600 to 900